-A second step was to conduct a deeper analysis for each subscale as presented below:
+Subscale Analysis

-Ability
+A second step was to conduct a deeper analysis for each subscale, as presented below.

-The Ability subscale was designed to assess one's self-appraisal of their own teaching skills (McLean, Taylor & Jimenez, 2019).
-The subscale consists of 3 items.
-The mean of items score was (M = 5.42, SD = 1.47).
-The participants scored lowest on the item “Teaching is a career suited to my abilities” (M = 5.25, SD = 1.74); and scores for the item “I have the qualities of a good teacher” were highest (M = 5.58, SD = 1.58).
-A closer look at the item specific means suggests that there is not a great deal of variance in the means of the items, as noted in Table 3.
+Ability.
+The ability subscale assesses respondents’ self-appraisal of their own teaching skills (McLean et al., 2019).
+It consists of three items.
+The subscale mean was (M = 5.42, SD = 1.47).
+Participants scored lowest on the item “Teaching is a career suited to my abilities” (M = 5.25, SD = 1.74); and highest for the item “I have the qualities of a good teacher” (M = 5.58, SD = 1.58).
+A closer look at the item-specific means suggests that there is not a great deal of variance in the means of the items, as noted in Table 3.

 Table 3

-Descriptive Statistics of the Ability items
+Descriptive Statistics for the Ability Items